ransack.transformer module

 - Returns:

-A tuple containing the start and end values.
+A tuple containing the start and end values or IP4Range/IP6Range object for ip ranges.

 - string_(token: TokenWrapper) str